 Without a doubt, Google is the number one go-to for online searches.
 It’s easy, and it’s familiar to the eyes of the public.
 In fact, Google manages over 2 trillion searches per year!
 Of course, this huge number is spread around the world which means that you have PLENTY of opportunities to stick out.
 How is this possible?
 SEO!

 Search Engine Optimization is an ever-changing, ever-growing algorithm coined by Google to help users find the most valuable source in the market.
 To many businesses, it is imperative to allocate a company threshold on SEO strategies.
 Nonetheless, SEO gives companies the target marketing they need to thrive in their industry.
-It sounds like a money garnishing tactic, doesn’t?
+Does it sound like a money garnishing tactic, doesn’t?
 Not at all.
 When done right, SEO can be very affordable.

 When you invest in SEO, you can expect your audience to find you in no time!
 The following is some SEO mistakes that could be hurting your business.